Judge hits 51st HR as Yankees snap skid, top Angels 7-4

 TRAINER’S ROOM

-Angels: RHP Michael Lorenzen will make one last rehab start before he returns, Nevin said.
+Angels: RHP Michael Lorenzen will make one last rehab start before he returns, interim manager Phil Nevin said.
 Lorenzen has been out since early July with discomfort in his pitching shoulder.

 UP NEXT